 In the Swiss business community there is no consensus on whether or not to support the initiative.
 Why is that?

 Typical Swiss companies such as Migros, Coop or Manor have supported a counter-project similar to the initiative.
 It is the multinationals with an absolute Swiss minority shareholding that do not want regulations.
 The influential shareholders of these companies often include hedge funds.

 Why is the Federal Council’s counter-proposal, which does not provide for a liability regime, insufficient?

 This proposed solution is a farce.
 It means nothing except that companies can write whatever they want in their annual report.
 We are seeing the same scenario as with money laundering, where it was left to the banks to find a solution.
 It took a whole series of scandals before a law was finally passed.

 Dick Marty, former public prosecutor of the Canton of Ticino and member of the Council of States

-“Our country has the highest concentration of multinational headquarters.
-So we are obliged to act in the interest of our country.”
+“Switzerland has the highest concentration of multinational headquarters, so we are obliged to act in the interest of our country.”